mygethub-99/proj3fullstack/README.md

 newRestaurant builds a new restaurant in the database using sqlachemy.

-editRestaurant allows the user to change aspects about the restaurant.
+editRestaurant allows the user to values held in the restaurant db table.

 deleteRestaurant allows the user to delete a restaurant from the database.